opf/openproject/docs/development/concepts/application-architecture/README.md

-This guide as been integrated into the [application architecture documentation](../../application-architecture/).
+This guide has been integrated into the [application architecture documentation](../../application-architecture/).